getsentry/rfcs/text/0046-ttfd-automatic-transaction-span.md

 These options were considered for Android, but the same apply to other SDKs, too.

-## 1. Add a `SentryAndroid.reportFullyDrawn(Activity)` static method.
+## 1. SentryAndroid.reportFullyDrawn(Activity)
+Add a `SentryAndroid.reportFullyDrawn(Activity)` static method.
 We would start the span automatically when an Activity is being created and we would finish it when the API is called.

 Pros:
 - This resembles the system API `Activity.reportFullyDrawn()`, making it obvious how to use.